-Ajith Kumar Creates New History; He Shows The New Way Forward To Other Stars?
+Ajith Kumar Creates New History; Shows Way Forward To Other Stars?

 Ajith Kumar is on a roll with the big star's most recent release Nerkonda Paarvai also emerging as a supreme success at the box office.
-It needs to be said that Ajith Kumar has shown the new way forward for the Tamil film industry as well as other big stars by taking up a film, which is not a usual commercial potboiler that usually big stars do.
-Interestingly, Nerkonda Paarvai, which is now in its third week has crossed the Rs 70-crore mark at the Tamil Nadu box office, which is a big achievement because no films other than template entertainers have managed to cross that mark in the past.
+It needs to be said that Ajith Kumar has shown the new way forward for the Tamil film industry as well as other big stars by taking up a film, which is not a typical commercial potboiler that usually big stars do.
+Interestingly, Nerkonda Paarvai, which is now in its third week, has crossed the Rs 70-crore mark at the Tamil Nadu box office, a big achievement because no films other than template entertainers have managed to cross that milestone in the past.

 Nerkonda Paarvai 18 Days Collections